-If you are looking to grow your channel, there is no better way than to leverage off YouTube trends.
+If you are looking to grow your YouTube channel, there is no better way than to leverage YouTube trends.

-As the second most visited video sharing platform on the web, YouTube shows all the most popular and currently trending topics from around the world.
+As the most visited video-sharing platform on the web, YouTube shows all the most popular and currently trending topics from around the world.
 It is host to the latest news, current events, and viral content.

-Tastes change, and information spread faster than ever before.
-It has become crucial for brands and creators to produce content that are timely and relevant, especially on trending stories.
+Tastes change, and information spreads faster than ever before.
+Hence, it has become crucial for brands and creators to produce timely and relevant content, especially on trending stories.

 Diving deeper into YouTube trends can unearth a wealth of data that you can tap into to learn more about hot topics and consumer behaviors.
-In turn, it will help to create content that resonates with the most amount of viewers.
+In turn, it will help create content that resonates with the most viewers.

 How to find YouTube trends?